Are Amalgam Fillings Safe? A Biological Dentist Weighs In

-I am now using all of the mercury-safe procedures in my office, and things have started to look up, for my health.
-I don’t know if that was the main source of my health problems or not, but I don’t want to risk becoming a “mad dentist”!
-I’m staying safe, and keeping my patients safe from now on!
+I am now using all of the mercury-safe procedures in my office, and things have started to look up for my health.
+That was the main source of my health problems, so I am dedicated to helping people avoid the path I had to take.
+I’m staying safe and keeping my patients safe from now on!

 –Dr. Michelle Jorgensen’s practice, Total Care Dental, is in American Fork, Utah

 Thank you, Dr. Jorgensen!

 Watch our recent Facebook Live video where Dr. Jorgensen and I talk about alternative dental options for cavities, what to do about root canals, her favorite toothpaste, and more: